DO-2K23-26/polypass-microservices/search-service/README.md

 - user_folder

-Note: Topics name could change but those describe good enough to be understandable for everyone.
+Note: Topics name could change but those described are good enough to be understandable for everyone.

 ## Examples